curious-containers/curious-containers.github.io/_docs/020-red-format.md

 ---
 title: "RED Format"
-layout: single
-toc: true
-sidebar:
-  nav: "docs"
+permalink: /docs/red-format
 ---

 A Reproducible Experiment Description (RED) contains all details about a data-driven experiment in YAML or JSON format.
-To process RED files or execute experiments use the [CC-FAICE](cc-faice.md) commandline tools.
+To process RED files or execute experiments use the [CC-FAICE](/docs/cc-core-cc-faice-cc-agency#cc-faice) commandline tools.

 The following listings show two possible YAML structures.